-Framing involves many different aspects.
+Framing sounds simple on paper, but it’s trickier than you may think.
 Determining the proper mat size and mat opening for a print or photograph is one of the more confusing issues facing novice framers.

 First, be sure you understand the two different measurements associated with a frame mat.
-There is the overall size of the mat, which is around the size of the inside of the frame.
-Then, there is the mat window measurement, which refers to the size of the opening in the mat through which the image shows.
+There is the overall size of the mat, which is about the size of the inside of the frame.
+Then, there is the mat window measurement, which refers to the size of the opening in the mat through which we see the image.

 Measure the Dimensions

-To determine the general overall dimensions of the mat, measure the size of the glazing of the intended frame.
-If the glass fits well inside the frame without too much wiggle room, it provides a good template for cutting the mat to its overall size.
-There is some room for error in cutting, since part of the frame will conceal smaller irregularities, but keep in mind there is about a 1/8” margin of error before you start noticing imperfections in the framing job.
+To determine the general overall dimensions of the mat, measure the glazing size (size of the glass or acrylic) of the intended frame.
+If the glass fits inside the frame without too much wiggle room, then it’s a good template for cutting the mat to its overall size.

 As for the size of the window in the mat, one simple general rule is that the opening should not be the same size as the print or photo.
 Cutting a mat to the exact dimensions of the outer border of a picture or photograph is almost impossible and it is nearly impossible to get them lined up perfectly.

 Off-the-shelf, pre-cut picture frames usually have mat boards with openings that are half an inch smaller than the intended picture size.
 For example, a 16x20-inch frame including a mat purchased for use with 11x14 prints or photographs will have an actual window opening somewhere in the neighborhood of 10 1/2 x 13 1/2 inches.